kripikroli/dev_bitcoinminer/_posts/2011-06-10-does-pci-e-speed-mean-anything-for-gpus-doing.md

 featured:
 layout: post
 ---

-Mining does not pump much through the PCI-E bus nor tax the CPU significantly.
+<p>Mining does not pump much through the PCI-E bus nor tax the CPU significantly.  <p>